Air Quality Considerations

 The Air Quality Index (AQI) is a color-coded tool for reporting air quality.
 It provides simple information on local air quality, the health concerns for different levels of air pollution, and how you can protect your health when pollutants reach unhealthy levels.
 Measured concentrations of air pollutants are converted to the AQI scale of 0 to 500.
 (Information provided from the Spokane Regional Clean Air Agency website.)

 The Air Quality Index is often depicted as a color-coded chart.
-A sample of the chart, and read associated protective actions for each level of air quality, is available on the information resource page at the Spokane Regional Clean Air Agency.
+A sample of the chart, and suggested protective actions for each level of air quality, is available on the information resource page at the Spokane Regional Clean Air Agency.

 Prepare for Unhealthy, Very Unhealthy or Hazardous air quality by taking the following steps: